 The simplest analogy is that antimicrobial “pins” are formed on the surface that are highly positively charged and as a result of this charge, the negatively charged molecular structure of microorganisms are attracted to the “spikes” and the cell wall and membrane is lysed; the organism is then killed and the process continues.

 Our Technology & Efficacy Testing

 Zoono’s physical kill ruptures the cell meaning the cell cannot mutate, helping preventing the development of pathogens that are resistant to the more traditional disinfectants.

-Zoono is colourless, non-leaching and safe to use in both the home and industrial settings.
+Zoono is colourless and non-leaching and can be used in both the home and industrial settings.
 Whilst it has a gentle formulation, it is deadly for a broad range of pathogens.

 When applied to a surface by spraying, wiping or ‘fogging’; Zoono leaves behind a mono-molecular layer that permanently bonds to the surface.
 These molecules are antimicrobial, silane based polymers that covalently bond to the surface forming a barrier of positively charged microscopic pins.

 The positively charged microscopic pins attract and pierce negatively charged pathogens.
 The pins rupture the cell walls.
 This causes the pathogen to break up with lethal effect.
 The layer of molecular antimicrobial pins carries on working for extended periods on surfaces.
 Routine cleaning should continue in order that Zoono can continue to work at its optimal performance.
 Routine cleaning does not disrupt the Zoono molecule or its antimicrobial activity.

 Zoono products use purified, deionised water and an antimicrobial compound.